 It’s always good to have a few egg-white options up the sleeve.
 I’m never quite sure where all the egg whites come from (especially since the painting with egg-yolk days are long gone), but they always seem to be lurking in the fridge.

 If you need egg-white inspiration, we have lots of other yummy (non-meringue) options at Gluten Free Alchemist.
 Some of my favourites include Chocolate-Espresso Puddle Cookies; deliciously almondy Soft Italian Amaretti Cookies; a choice of three Nutty Cookie Mounds and Marshmallows.
-There’s also a lovely recipe for traditional sticky white Angel Cake which takes me straight back to childhood; a Zesty Lemon-Meringue Roulade; and some Raspberry & White Chocolate Macaron too.
+There’s also a lovely recipe for traditional sticky white Angel Food Cake which takes me straight back to childhood; a Zesty Lemon-Meringue Roulade; and some Raspberry & White Chocolate Macaron too.
 Or how about home-made flavoured Marzipans?
 Or even Pistachio ‘Macaroons’; irresistible Nutella Thumbprint Cookies; or Ful-Sudani (Sudanese Peanut Macaroons)?

 With so many tempting options, thank goodness for left-over egg whites!